nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 ### No Enemies:
 Safe zone for now - use this to regroup and gear up!

+### GHOST OF CHRISTMAS PRESENT:
+As players search the room, they notice a wrapped present that wasn't there a moment ago.
+When opened, it contains useful improvised equipment (DM's choice - perhaps extra glitter bombs, reinforced wrapping tubes, or enchanted ribbon).
+The scent of evergreen fills the air and faint sleigh bells jingle in the distance.

 ### Makeshift Equipment:
 - **Wrapping paper tubes** (quarterstaffs, 1d6 bludgeoning, versatile 1d8)
 - **Ribbon spools** (100 ft of rope-like material, strong enough to bind)